-Employees responsible for maintaining personal protective equipment (PPE) can describe the proper procedures for cleaning, inspecting and maintaining PPE.
+Employees responsible for maintaining PPE can describe the proper procedures for cleaning, inspecting and maintaining PPE.
 This could include:

-Full Face Respirator
+(a) Full-Face Respirator

-- Clean respirator with a soap and water solution at least one per week during the season. - b.
-Inspect respirator and straps for any cracks or tears prior to use or at least once per week. - c.
+- i.
+Clean respirator with a soap and water solution at least one per week during the season. - ii.
+Inspect respirator and straps for any cracks or tears prior to use or at least once per week.

+iii.
 Inspect cartridges to ensure dates are not expired.
 Cartridges are only effective for one year after they have been unsealed or when the cartridge is saturated and the smell of anhydrous ammonia breaks through.

-Anhydrous Ammonia Resistant Suits
+(b) Anhydrous Ammonia Resistant Suits

-a.
+i.
 Inspect suit for any cracks, tears or punctures before the start of the season, before each use or at a minimum of once per week during use.

-Gloves and Boots
+(c) Gloves and Boots

-a.
+i.
 Inspect gloves and boots for any cracks, tears or punctures before the start of the season, before each use or at a minimum of once per week during use.

-Note: Some Federal and Provincial regulations require specific, documented inspections for the above items.
+Note: Some federal and provincial regulations require specific, documented inspections for the above items.